SeldonIO/seldon-core/docs/wrappers/r.md

 We will go into detail for each of these steps:

 ## R Runtime Model file
 Your source code should contain an R file which defines an S3 class for your model.
-For example, looking at our skeleton python model file at ```wrappers/s2i/R/test/model-template-app/MyModel.R```:
+For example, looking at our skeleton R model file at ```wrappers/s2i/R/test/model-template-app/MyModel.R```:

 ```R
 library(methods)